38 Fantastic Moss Terrarium Ideas You Can Have At Home

 5. Mosses Need Air Circulation

-Many people have this idea that you can close the terrarium and forget about it.
+Many people think you can close the terrarium and forget about it.
 Moss requires good drainage and air circulation to thrive.
-It is suggested that you leave the lid open during the day and only close it at night.
+It would be best to leave the lid open during the day and only close it at night.

 6. Fairy Garden Magic

 One of our favorite moss terrarium ideas is a fairy garden.
 Use your imagination and creativity to soar on the wings of fairy friends.
-If fairies aren't your style, you can create a little hobbit village.
+You can create a little hobbit village if fairies aren't your style.

 7. Anywhere Really